scrapy/scrapy/docs/topics/settings.rst

 event loop will be used.

-If you are installing the asyncio reactor manually using the :func:`~scrapy.utils.reactor.install_reactor` function, you can use the :obj:`event_loop_path` parameter to indicate the import path of the event loop class to be used.
+If you are installing the asyncio reactor manually using the :func:`~scrapy.utils.reactor.install_reactor` function, you can use the ``event_loop_path`` parameter to indicate the import path of the event loop class to be used.

 Note that the event loop class must inherit from :class:`asyncio.AbstractEventLoop`.